httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 {{browser}} highlights the implications of Web browsers' capabilities on applications that use HTTP.

+{{other-apps}} discusses the issues that arise when applications are deployed on the same origin as Web sites (and other applications).

 Applications that use HTTP in a manner that involves modification of implementations -- for example, requiring support for a new URL scheme, or a non-standard method -- risk having those implementations "fork" from their parent HTTP implementations, with the possible result that they